mbrowniebytes/yii2-clean-vendors/README.md

 This extension removes docs, tests, gits, etc from composer's vendor/ directory

 It is based on <a href="https://github.com/barryvdh/composer-cleanup-plugin">barryvdh/composer-cleanup-plugin</a>

-The format of the rules and the and removal logic have been copied.
+The format of the rules and the removal logic have been copied.

 The main changes are:
 - Callable as a Yii2 command
 - Provides progress feedback